 Kavana Lav – (below)

 The front room of this café is an art gallery with local artists’ works for sale.
-As most cafés in the city they also have a quaint little terrace outside.
-Beyond coffee, they have a selection of teas, beers, wines, cognac AND DESSERTS!🍮
+Like most cafés in the city, they also have a quaint little terrace outside.
+Beyond coffee, they have a selection of teas, beers, wines, cognac, AND DESSERTS!🍮